AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_config.rst

       A single character used to separate the family string into tokens for use in hierarchical menus.
 Defaults to '/'.

-   .. py:method:: Config.getFileRules(self: PyOpenColorIO.Config) -> OpenColorIO_v2_0rc1::FileRules
+   .. py:method:: Config.getFileRules(self: PyOpenColorIO.Config) -> PyOpenColorIO.FileRules
       :module: PyOpenColorIO

       Get read-only version of the file rules.